-As a freelancer, you know what it’s like to be your own accountant.
+As a freelancer, you know what it’s like to do your business administration on your own.
 Logging hours, tracking mileage, and staying in touch with clients are all your responsibilities.

 Whether you own an Android or iOS device, there are plenty of apps that can make your life easier.
-Better yet, they’ll save you a little cash and time when tax season rolls around.
+They’ll save you time, and even a little money when tax season rolls around.

-So, what are the best apps for independent contractors out there?
+So, what are the best independent contractor apps out there?

 And what makes these apps so useful for your business?

 Best Tax Apps for Independent Contractors